Published on June 25th, 2014 | by Sally Wenham0

 Integral to the initial ideas and planning for a new business venture which will inevitably be detailed in a business plan is the actual proposed name of the business.

 Critical to the potential success of any new enterprise, a name chosen needs to ideally sum up what the company does or what it in some way stands for.

 There are many sources of inspiration for a potential business name.
-A good starting point is undertaking a search on Google to establish if there are any other large companies already with the same proposed name.
-A further check should be made with companies house to check that a proposed company name is not already trademarked and then register it with them accordingly.
+A good starting point is undertaking a search on Google to establish if there are any other large companies already with the same proposed one.
+A further check should be made with companies house to check that a proposed company title is not already trademarked and then register it with them accordingly.

 It can be very time consuming and expensive exercise to change a company name further down the line once resources have already been invested in a brand name and identity so getting it right first time is imperative.

 A very distinctive title with a difficult spelling may sound intriguing and original but it may also fail to be recalled as readily as it should be, notably when prospective stakeholders perform Google searches.
 However, on the flip side choosing a unique one can certainly reap rewards if it is going to strike a chord with the intended audience in the way it has for greeting card company Moonpig who got its name from the business owners’ nickname at school!

 Of course it’s not just the brand name itself that it is important to get right, but the logo and strap line that will be associated with it.
 They will certainly all need to complement eachother.